Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 A buffalo jump involved the herding of buffalo and driving them to their death over the edge of a cliff.
 It may sound violent, but buffalo jumps were an important part of Native American culture and livelihood.

-Artsy Things to Do in Great Falls
+Artsy Activities in Great Falls

 Do the Great Falls Buffalo Hunt